Water News

 From the Seafloor to Outer Space, USGS is on the Case

-At a much deeper vantage, USGS researchers are monitoring what’s happening on the seafloor to better understand risks from tectonic activity that could impact public safety.
+[ad_1] At a much deeper vantage, USGS researchers are monitoring what’s happening on the seafloor to better understand risks from tectonic activity that could impact public safety.
 In earthquake-prone regions, like the west coast of the Americas, a surge of underwater movement could impact people and their environment along the coast.
-Marine geohazards are sudden and …
+Marine geohazards are sudden …

 Read moreFrom the Seafloor to Outer Space, USGS is on the Case